Kyle-McLeod/MusicGenres-Season-Location-Age/README.md

-## Topic:
+## Topic/Goal:

 Spotify trends in the year 2019 and 2020.
+District 9 sets out to find any trends or information by gathering data from the popular streaming app Spotify.
+The group will look at data from year 2019 and year 2020 to compare any differences or similarties.

-Members of Group #9 (District 9)
+## Members of Group #9 (District 9)

 Andy Nguyen